Coatings & Corrosion Management

 Machine Learning & Data Analytics

 UDRI’s Machine Learning (ML) and Data Analytics teams have worked together to develop guided tools for Air Force customers.
 These tools consist of interactive dashboards using machine learning and large language models (LLM) leveraging aircraft maintenance data to identify special areas of interest for corrosion stakeholders.
+Insights from these dashboards can be used by our experts to hone in on issues before they visit facilities so that time can be more valuably spent on site solving corrosion problems instead of identifying them.
 This allows for targeted efforts to address consistent, costly corrosion problems across multiple airframes that directly impact maintenance manhours and aircraft downtime.

 Machine Learning Algorithms